nikkishukla123/guestra_backend/readme.md

-Guestara – Menu & Pricing Engine
+🚀 Guestara – Menu & Pricing Engine (Backend)

 This is the backend for a menu management system that handles complex pricing logic.
-Instead of just saving a price in a database, this system calculates the final bill at runtime based on rules like discounts, usage tiers, and tax settings.
+Instead of just saving a price in a database, this system calculates the final bill at runtime based on rules like:

+Discounts

+Usage-based tiers

+Tax settings

-🚀 The Tech Stack
+🛠️ Tech Stack

-Node.js & Express: The core framework.
+Node.js & Express – Core backend framework

-MongoDB & Mongoose: For flexible data storage.
+MongoDB & Mongoose – Flexible data storage

-Layered Architecture: Keeping the code organized by separating Routes, Controllers, and Business Logic (Services).
+Layered Architecture – Clean separation of concerns

-🏗️ How the Project is Structured
+🏗️ Project Structure

-To keep the code clean, I’ve divided the folders by responsibility: src/
+To keep the code clean and maintainable, the project is structured by responsibility:

+src/
 ├── models/        # Database schemas
 ├── controllers/   # Request handling & validation